Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

-It is further proven in \cite[Claim 2]{Yam22a} that, for any given 1pfa $M$, there exists another 1pfa $N$ with $L(M)=L(N)$ for which, for any $x$, if $M$ accepts $x$ with probability more than $1/2$ (resp., rejects $x$ with probability at least $1/2$), then $N$ accepts (resp., rejects) $x$ with probability more than $1/2$.
-We prove the same property for nonuniform families of unbounded-error 1pfa's.
+The proof of Lemma \ref{property-onep} requires a nice property regarding the success probability of 1pfa's.
+Recall the description of these 1pfa's from Section \ref{sec:class-onecequal}.
+It is proven in \cite[Claim 2]{Yam22a} that, for any given 1pfa $M$, there exists another 1pfa $N$ with $L(M)=L(N)$ for which, for any $x$, if $M$ accepts $x$ with probability more than $1/2$ (resp., rejects $x$ with probability at least $1/2$), then $N$ accepts (resp., rejects) $x$ with probability \emph{more than} $1/2$.
+It is possible to prove the same property for nonuniform families of unbounded-error 1pfa's.

 \begin{lemma} Let $\LL=\{(L_n^{(+)},L_n^{(-)})\}_{n\in\nat} \in\onep$.
-There exist a polynomial $p$ and a family $\MM=\{M_n\}_{n\in\nat}$ of 1pfa's such that (1) for any $n\in\nat$, $st(M_n)\leq p(n)$, (2) for all $x\in L_n^{(+)}$, $p_{acc,n}(x)>1/2$, and (3) for all $x\in L_n^{(-)}$, $p_{rej,n}(x)>1/2$. \end{lemma}
+There exist a polynomial $p$ and a family $\MM=\{M_n\}_{n\in\nat}$ of 1pfa's such that, for any $n\in\nat$, (1) $st(M_n)\leq p(n)$, (2) for all $x\in L_n^{(+)}$, $p_{acc,n}(x)>1/2$, and (3) for all $x\in L_n^{(-)}$, $p_{rej,n}(x)>1/2$. \end{lemma}

 We return to Lemma \ref{property-onep} and hereafter provide its proof.